dominiquecarrer/pyalus/README.md

 - Alternate installation
 `pip install pyal2`

 Note : numpy must be installed (error message will be raised).
-Requirement are defined in the file requirement.txt.
-This may no be up to date.
+Requirements are defined in the file requirements.txt.
+This file may not be up to date.

 ## Usage

 See in test/testmsg_pointwise for an example.
 The script test/testmsg_pointwise/run_albedos.sh uses the configurations files in test/testmsg_pointwise/.
 It reads its input in test/testmsg_pointwise/input/ and generates files in  test/testmsg_pointwise/output/.

 A simple run command is:

 `wrapper.py acf.algorithm.configuration.file.yaml pcf.product.configuration.file.yaml`

-A more eleborate command using options : (run "wrapper.py -h" to see the list of options)
+A more elaborate command using options : (run "wrapper.py -h" to see the list of options)

 `wrapper.py acf.algorithm.configuration.file.yaml pcf.product.configuration.file.yaml -i MSG -f yaml --outputdates 2016-08-01 --keywords name onepoint --loglevel debug -x 1500 1500 -y 1500 1500 --debuglevel 10000 1>log/log.1  2>log/logerr.1`

-- Configuration file
+**Configuration files**
 The configuration files are written in yaml.
 Support for legacy fortran90 namelist file is also provided.

 ## Testing